steven-mathew/articulat3-mirror/README.md

 - A clear call-to-action to generate new 3D content and a input text box to enter the prompt
 - A searchable gallery featuring previously generated objects
-- An interactable panel with the 3D object
+- An interactable panel with the 3D object and an option to export the image and mesh

 *This section is in progress and will be completed once we start development.*
 ​